carlystanford/visual-argument-2020fall/preview.md

 Monday for one year saves the same emissions as driving 348 miles in a car.
 I made this sort of like a headline, with the lines descending in width to draw your eye down to the diagram below.
-I also decided to make the last line, which states "saves the equivalent emissions of driving 348 miles in a car" in red to contrast from the other text and add emphasis to the one particular line, as I Fidn it to be the most important.
+I also decided to make the last line, which states "saves the equivalent emissions of driving 348 miles in a car" in red to contrast from the other text and add emphasis to the one particular line, as I find it to be the most important.
 Below is a diagram depicting a hamburger and a map of Pennsylvania and New Jersery, with a dotted line across the states to symbolize the distance of 348 miles.
-348 miles is approximately equivalent to a 5 and a half hour road trip from New Jersey to Pittsburgh, which I plan to also state in the text somewhere below the diagram.
+348 miles is approximately equivalent to a 5 and a half hour road trip from New Jersey to Pittsburgh, as stated in the line below.
+The third segment has simple text that reads "do your part. #MeatlessMonday" to wrap up the overall message of the argument, which is to persuade people to go meatless for just one day a week.
+One of the last elements I decided on adding in was the blocks of color segmenting the image into three parts.
+I wanted to do this to play a bit on the idea of negative and postive space, and
-This draft is definitely incomplete, as I plan to include a bit more text on the bottom part of the page below the map diagram, and am still playing around with font and text styles for the existing text.
+I felt like with one solid color background it looked a little messy.
+I think I like this color blocking element for the top two blocks of the piece, with the statistic and the diagram, but I'm still unsure how it looks in the third bottom segment.
+I think there's too much space in the bottom segment and it is denser when compared with the top two so it looks a little off, so I may still play around with that to see if I can get it to a point where I like it.